rock3125/wsd-training/README.md

 # parser

 This uses the Apache OpenNLP parser for sentence boundary detection, and Part of Speech (POS) tagging using Penn tags.

+# python Keras DNN

+The processed data is then used to train an LSTM using Keras/Tensorflow that can be loaded to get a neural network that will label the correct Synset ID (according to the lexicon) and assing a Synset ID to an ambiguous noun.

+With the right lexicon / training data this seems to get around a 75% accuracy level.